 Urban Heat Island Effect

 A major advantage of concrete over asphalt is that it can provide upwards of 74 LEED Certification points for parking lots and up to 110 points for other structural categories.
-Entry Level LEED Certification is 40-49 points, Silver level is 50-59 points, Gold Level is 60-79 points, Platinum Level is 80+ points.
+Entry-level LEED Certification is 40-49 points, Silver level is 50-59 points, Gold level is 60-79 points and Platinum level is 80+ points.

 Green Concrete Uses Recycled Materials